TheRealAnonymous008/quartz/content/index.md

 * *For future*: Personal notes are my own thoughts and syntheses of certain topics.
 Feel free to ignore these.
 * Notes are organized in a directory structure corresponding to their broad categories.
 This is a fluid structure that is subject to change.
 Nevertheless, the search tool exists for a reason.
+* Research based sections follow these rules
+	* 🎯 indicates the paper was only skimmed but not read in detail.
+	* Papers are organized by recency (most recent first).

 * Have an issue?
 Place one [here](https://github.com/TheRealAnonymous008/library-questions/issues)
 # Knowledge Index